reversinglabs/reversinglabs-sdk-py3/README.md

 - `check_sample_removal_status_v2`
   - "Accepts the task ID returned by the bulk sample removal endpoint and returns a response that indicates if the removal request was finished successfully and if all samples have been deleted
+- `get_user_tags_for_a_sample`
+  - Accepts a single hash string and returns lists of existing user tags for the requested sample
+- `post_user_tags_for_a_sample`
+  - Accepts a single hash string and adds one or more user tags to the requested sample
+- `delete_user_tags_for_a_sample`
+  - Accepts a single hash string and removes one or more user tags from the requested sample
 - `advanced_search_v2`
   - Sends a query string to the A1000 Advanced Search API v2
 - `advanced_search_v2_aggregated`